The-Studio-io/xDAI-Discord-bot/README.md

 ## Simple Commands in Discord
 It is easy to control the bot.
-Simply use these available commands:
+Simply use these five main commands:

 `!Help `
-Will show all the commands
+Will show all of the bot commands

 `!tip @userName <xDAI_Amount>/penny/nickel/dime/quarter/dollar`
-Send xDAI to another studio member.
+Send xDAI to another Studio member.

 `!bal`
 Check your balance.
-You will receive a DM.
+You will receive a DM with your balance.

 `!deposit`
 Check your Deposit Address.
-You will receive a DM.
+You will receive a DM with an address you can send xDAI to.

 `!withdraw` [ Coming Soon ]
 You can withdraw to external account.
 Withdrawal fee is a penny.